chong-he/lighthouse/book/src/api-vc-endpoints.md

 In addition to the above endpoints Lighthouse also supports all of the [standard keymanager APIs](https://ethereum.github.io/keymanager-APIs/).

+The below demonstrates the command used to query the API and the response.
+You will need to replace the API token with the one in your node, see [Authorization Header](./api-vc-auth-header.md#obtaining-the-api-token).

 ## `GET /lighthouse/version`

 Returns the software version and `git` commit hash for the Lighthouse binary.